Bhogyaan/Bhogyaan/README.md

 ## 👨‍💻 About Me

-- 💻 Full Stack Developer focused on scalable web applications
-- ⚛️ Strong experience in React.js, Node.js, Express.js, MongoDB
+- 💻 Currently working as an **Associate Software Engineer**
-- 🎯 Passionate about clean UI, performance, and user experience
+- ⚛️ Focused on **Frontend Development**, responsive UI, and user experience
-- 🔐 Built secure authentication & dashboard systems
+- 🚀 Experienced in Full Stack development using MERN technologies
+- 📋 Skilled in project coordination, task scheduling, and workflow management
-- 🚀 Always learning and building better products
+- 🎯 Passionate about building scalable and modern digital products

+---

+## 💼 Professional Experience

+### Associate Software Engineer

+- Developing and maintaining modern web applications
+- Building responsive frontend interfaces using React.js and Tailwind CSS
+- Improving UI/UX for better customer engagement and usability
+- Collaborating with backend teams for smooth API integration
+- Managing daily tasks, sprint planning, and development timelines
+- Coordinating project progress with team members and stakeholders
+- Ensuring on-time delivery with quality-focused development practices

 ---